 You must obtain prescription drugs from an EHP Network pharmacy to receive benefits under the EHP Medical Plan.
 Your Johns Hopkins EHP provider search at www.ehp.org has a complete list of Network pharmacies.
 No benefits are provided if drugs are purchased from an Out-of-Network pharmacy.
+See the PrudentRx Program discussion below for additional rules for specialty medications.

 When you buy covered drugs from an EHP Network pharmacy, present your EHP Medical Plan identification card to the pharmacist.
-You should request and retain a paid receipt for your copay amount if you need it for income tax purposes or to submit a claim to your health care flexible spending account.
+You should request and retain a paid receipt for your copay amount if you need it for income tax purposes or to submit a claim to your Health Care Flexible Spending Account.